nachitoxx6262/rick_and_morty/README.md

 # 🚀My Rick and Morty App🚀

-🧠This is my first proyect in React🧠.
+🧠This is my first proyect in React🧠..

 # ⛔IN PROGRESS...⛔